If you like history, art, turquoise sea, gorgeous beaches, and warm sunny days, you’ll love Croatian coastal towns.

 Rab

 One of Pag’s neighbouring islands is Rab, an island with one of the best beach towns in Croatia.
-The town of Rab will not only sweep you off your feet with its beaches with crystal clear waters, but also its open ateliers, street exhibitions, and a medieval festival Rapska fjera.
+The town of Rab will not only sweep you off your feet with its beaches with crystal clear waters, but also its open ateliers, street exhibitions, and the medieval festival of Rapska Fjera, where locals present the lives of their ancestors with costumed performances and reenactments.

 Krk